-Fig. 9 Evaluation of the upper bounds
+Figure 9.
+Evaluation of the upper bounds.

-(h) Majority rule in Algorithms 1 and 2, for all four adversary models location aware nodes in the 100-sensor networks, and between 50% to 60% in the remainder networks; the use of the majority argument almost remains stable between 35% to 40% for the same setups.
+In the second set of simulations, the same layout of GPS equipped nodes (i.e., approximately a 30% for each network) applies.
+The number of liars increases to a 15%.
+Figures 9(e)-9(h) pictures the average results and the 95% confidence intervals.
+The resulst are presented by ordering the curves in decreasing order of sensors aware of their position after running the algorithms.
+Notice that the differences between the application of the majority rule in Algorithms 1, 2, 4, and 5, compared with the application of the most frequent rule in Algorithms 3, and 6, are quite important.
+While the use of the most frequent argument results in more than 45% of location aware nodes in the 100-sensor networks, and between 50% to 60% in the remainder networks; the use of the majority argument almost remains stable between 35% to 40% for the same setups.
 And the use of one trusted node in the neighborhood does not seem to provide a very representative increment.
 By looking at the boundaries shown in Table 6 for Algorithms 3 and 6 we can observe, moreover, that the use of one trusted node in the neighborhood does never have a significant improvement in the use of the most frequent argument.
-We, therefore, conclude that the use of frequencies of occurrence by Algorithm 3 always provides the best possible results.
+We, therefore, conclude that the use of frequencies of occurrence by Algorithm 3 will always provide the best possible results.